chokevin8/chokevin8.github.io/_projects/2_project.md

 Due to the COVID-19 outbreak, my start to undergraduate research was late, but the mRNA COVID-19 vaccine sparked my interests in gene delivery, particularly for therapeutic gene delivery mechanisms for a prophylactic/therapeutic cancer vaccine.
 Therefore, participating in these two projects was perfectly in-line with my interests at that time.
 Furthermore, utilizing and activating the human immune system for preventing/reversing cancer just sounded really cool, as other similar therapies such as
-CAR-T or immune checkpoint inhibitors were the new "hot" immunotherapies in the oncology space.
+CAR-T or immune checkpoint inhibitors were the new "hot" immunotherapies in the oncology space around that time.
 </p>

 ## Q: What did I do outside of this project? ##
 <p>
 Before joining this lab, I did not have any practical experience in the wet lab, while I did have some background knowledge regarding LNPs because I took relevant courses in school
 (ex. drug delivery, supramolecular materials, etc).
 Therefore, I made sure to review the experimental protocols and analyzed why an experiment was planned the way it is.
-Lastly, reading articles regarding LNPs also helped me to stay up to date with recent discoveries/techniques.
+Lastly, reading articles (journal club) regarding LNPs also helped me to stay up to date with recent discoveries/techniques.
 </p>

 ## Q: What impact did this project have on me? ##
 <p>
 Thanks to the kind guidance of the group in the lab, I had the privilege of designing and performing various different wet lab techniques as summarized above.
 Even though I'm currently doing computational work, I believe the so-called "scientific method" is equal whether it's in the wet lab or the dry lab.
 Therefore, this has really taught me how to effectively set up an experiment and execute it in the most efficient way.
-Also, while not one of the principal authors of the paper, this was my first time contributing to performing experiments and writing a manuscript to be submitted for publication.
+Also, I believe the relative oncology and immunobiology/engineering background that I gained with this experience will eventually help me in the future, even though I've switched over to dry lab.
+Latly, while not one of the principal authors of the paper, this was my first time contributing to performing experiments and writing a manuscript to be submitted for publication.
 </p>
 ---